pommjes/robotic-arm/README.md

 When I discovered **Stardance**, it gave me a massive push of motivation to finally finish this pro

-### These are the technical specs:
+### Technical specs:

--Powered by Arduino
+- Powered by Arduino

--Controlled on your PC in Python
+- Controlled on your PC in Python

--3  360° joints, two of them working with my cycloidal drive
+- 3  360° joints, two of them working with my cycloidal drive

--320mm of total, 360° range
+- 320mm of total, 360° range

--Uses ~10 Watts of power during operation
+- Uses ~10 Watts of power during operation

--Every joint is Homable via Hall-effect sensors
+- Every joint is Homable via Hall-effect sensors

--Every joint is independently controllabe down to about 0.5° steps
+- Every joint is independently controllabe down to about 0.5° steps

 ### Allthough I got myself a cool robotic arm on my desk now, the most important thing is what i learned.
 **I Basically learned everything I know at this point from just this project:**

--CAD modelling (with 3d-printing and ease of assembly in mind)
+* CAD modelling (with 3d-printing and ease of assembly in mind)

--3d-printing
+* 3d-printing

--Soldering
+* Soldering

--Planing and understanding circuits
+* Planing and understanding circuits

--Design research, Parts research/logistics
+* Design research, Parts research/logistics

 Along with many more soft-skills like a general intuition of systems, designs and assemblys

 ### ***If you were to decide to build this arm for yourself:***